mohamedabdelhady933/eCPPTv2-Notes/Network Penetration Testing/Enumeration/Sniffing & MitM Attacks.md

     - By exploiting the network via ARP poisoning, the attacker is able to redirect the traffic of the selected victims to a specific machine (usually the attacker's machine).
 Doing this will enable the attacker to not only monitor, but also modify the traffic.

+---

+* List summarizes when ARP is used
+  - A host desires to send a packet to another host in the same network

+  - A host desires to reach another host beyond his local network and needs the gateway hardware address

+  - A router needs to forward a packet for one host through another router

+  - A router needs to forward a packet to the destination host on the same network

+---

+* ARP Poisoning ways
+ - Host Poisoning
+   - In the first scenario the attacker will create a Man in the Middle configuration between two hosts, transferring data between them.
+   - All the traffic from first PC to Second PC and from second PC to first PC will pass through attacker PC.
+Attacker PC must be able to forward the packets quickly to keep the system administrator from suspecting anything.

+ - Gateway Poisoning
+   - The second scenario is one-way: the machine that is going to sniff traffic in the network will send Gratuitous ARP replys to some or all the hosts in a network, announcing his MAC address as the MAC address of the default gateway for the network.

+---

+* Sniffing Tools
+  - dsniff
+    - The dsniff suite has a collection of tools for active/passive sniffing, MITM attacks and can also monitor the network for data such as passwords, emails, files and much more.
+  - Wireshark
+  - Tcpdump

+---

+* Flow

+1- Show the interfaces

+> tcpdump -D

+2- sniff (eth1)

+> tcpdump -i eth1

+3- Sniff Web for a specific host

+> tcpdump -i eth1 host domain.com

+4- Filter traffic for a specific source and distination

+> tcpdump -i eth1 src 192.168.x.x and dst 192.168.x2.x2